All Episodes

 Who is more likely or appears to be more likely of a threat?

-We used to learn this when we were kids when they said the stranger danger, you know, because the problem is, and I've run into this, and I don't know about you, but I do these exercises with my kids as often in bathtime where I go, okay, we're gonna play the stranger game.
+You know, because the problem is, and I've run into this, and I don't know about you, but I do these exercises with my kids as often in bathtim, where I go, okay, we're going to play this stranger game.

-And I go, uh I go, hey, I'm a really fri I go, I'm really friendly.
+And I go, I go, hey, I'm a really friend.

-You guys do you guys want to be my friend?
+Do you guys want to be my friend?

-They go, No.
+They go, no.

 And I go, really?

-But I have a really hey, I heard you like puppies.
+But I have a really, hey, I heard you like puppies.

-Do you my daughter goes, uh, yes?
+And my daughter goes, yes.

 I go, I got puppies in my car.

-She goes, No.
+She goes, no.

 I'm like, no, no, you always say no.

-They're really cute, one maybe.
+They're really cute one, maybe.

 Are they Joe Lewis's puppies?

-So you go and tell a grown-up, they go, but what if the other grown-up's a stranger?
+They go, but what if the other grown-up's a stranger?

 I'm like, fuck.

-So when we were kids, we were taught, hey, you leave and you tell a grown-up that you know, or a police officer.
+So but when we were kids, we were taught, hey, you leave and you tell a grown-up that you know, or a police officer.

 Yeah, yeah.